rust-lang/book/nostarch/chapter20.md

 }
 ```

-Listing 20-10: Simulating a slow request by recognizing */sleep* and sleeping
+Listing 20-10: Simulating a slow request by sleeping
 for 5 seconds

 We switched from `if` to `match` now that we have three cases [1].
 We need to